Are you a registered practitioner?

 I am pregnant!
 How often should I have acupuncture?

 Congratulations, that is wonderful news!
-The frequency of treatment is dependent on your history and presentation.
+The frequency of treatment depends on your history and presentation.
 For women who have a history of miscarriage, weekly acupuncture is recommended with herbal support.
 Women who have had previously healthy pregnancies may only need acupuncture fortnightly for wellbeing, sickness prevention and relaxation.Reasons for which to continue your acupuncture include:

 • Acupuncture can reduce the risk of miscarriage